toholdaquill/95-theses-of-cyber/README.md

 Natural laws govern the cyber domain.
 Laws that explain in simple terms the complex and bewildering changes we now witness.

-Understande thtese natural laws and profit.
+Understand thtese natural laws and profit.
 Fail to learn these lessons at your peril.

 So why "95 Theses"?

-Like Martin Luther, who challenged an empire of lies with 95 clear statements of truth, I, too, throw down the gauntlet.
+Like Martin Luther, who challenged an empire of lies with 95 clear statements of truth, I, too, throw down the gauntlet:

 The surveilled life is not worth living.

 We are all under surveillance now.
-Surveillance, a fancy French word, does not just watching.
+Surveillance, a fancy French word, does not just mean watching.
 It means interfering.
+It means control.

 Secret agencies watch, grade, measure, and judge us to be hacked, stalked, harassed, intefered with, and disrupted, even murdered.
 Outside the law, these agencies have made themselves judge, jury, and executioner.